An Empirical Study of Many-Shot In-Context Learning for Machine Translation of Low-Resource Languages: Introduction

 Recently, a new paradigm has emerged that focuses on prompting with large numbers of examples, or ``many-shot'' prompting (e.g., 1,000 examples)~\cite{agarwal_many-shot_2024}.
 This approach seems beneficial for LRLs that had limited representation during pretraining, and can make better use of a few thousand examples than fine-tuning, which typically requires more data~\cite{adelani-etal-2022-thousand,vieira-etal-2024-much}.
 However, despite its promise, the high inference cost makes it challenging for practical use.
 Exploring more effective many-shot example selection could improve its scalability for low-resource language communities.

 In this paper, we investigate the effectiveness of many-shot machine translation (MT) from English into 10 truly LRLs with limited exposure during LLM pretraining.
 We select these languages carefully based on the recency of the benchmarks, focusing on newly added languages in FLORES+.
 We further examine how to reduce inference costs by retrieving a smaller set of more effective many-shot examples using simple methods such as BM25.
-Finally, we study the impact of out-of-domain examples, such as religious texts, on in-domain translation performance for Wikipedia, as well as the effect of example ordering from short to long, inspired by curriculum learning.
+Besides, we study the impact of out-of-domain examples, such as religious texts, on in-domain translation performance for Wikipedia, as well as the effect of example ordering from short to long, inspired by curriculum learning.
+We finally compare many-shot ICL against fine-tuning of an open-weight model (\texttt{Gemma~3~27B}) .

 Our evaluation on both open-weight and proprietary models, such as \texttt{Gemini 2.5 Flash} and \texttt{GPT-4.1}, shows the effectiveness of the many-shot approach on these languages, where performance more than doubles in some languages with more examples.
 Similarly, leveraging a simple BM25 retrieval from English examples drastically reduces cost, where BM25 with 50 examples roughly matches 250 many-shot examples, and BM25 with 250 examples has similar performance as 1,000 many-shot examples.
 We find that many shots from within the same domain are consistently better for most languages; however, some languages are not affected by this domain mismatch, which shows some promise in the case of absence of in-domain examples.
-Finally, the ordering of examples does not seem to have a strong effect on many-shot performance in our experiments.
+Furthermore, the ordering of examples does not seem to have a strong effect on many-shot performance in our experiments.
+Finally, we show that ICL with only 10--25 retrieved examples on open-source models without fine-tuning matches fine-tuning on the full 1{,}012-sentence pool, and increasing the number of samples continues to improve performance even on top of fine-tuning.